shapiroj18/helping-friendly-counter/README.md

 ## Features

+VSCode Extension that adds a status bar item detailing:
-Counts the lines of your selected text, calculates average, sum and count of numbers within the text.
+* Count of the selected lines of text
+* Calculates Average, Sum and Count of numbers within the text

 For example if there is an image subfolder under your extension project workspace: